 The regular addition of soil and ash to the pit helps the composting process considerably.
-The pit compost is removed (how?
-After how many months?) and applied on plants.
+The pit compost is removed by a shovel when the pit in use is full (after 4 to 6 months) and applied on plants.
 The existing practice in Arba Minch is using the pit compost in the respective compounds.
 There is also a possibility of selling the compost in the future.